K3 Technology

 Step 2: Scanning Execution

-Scans are executed using enterprise-grade vulnerability scanning platforms that check against databases of over 200,000 known vulnerabilities.
+Scans are executed using business-grade vulnerability scanning platforms that check against databases of over 200,000 known vulnerabilities.
 Scans are typically scheduled during off-peak hours to minimize any performance impact.
 External scans run from our secure scanning infrastructure; internal scans use agents or appliances deployed within your network.

 Step 3: Analysis and Prioritization